Blueprints

 owner_field and access scoping work for logged-in users on the

-generated CRUD/MCP surface.
+generated CRUD and MCP endpoints.
 Without a valid session, owner-scoped

 entities fail closed (401/403) for reads and writes alike.